bmucsanyi/bud/README.md

 ## Introduction

-This repository contains code for the arXiv preprint ["Benchmarking Uncertainty Disentanglement: Specialized Uncertainties for Specialized Tasks"](https://arxiv.org/abs/2402.19460) and also serves as a standalone benchmark suite for future methods.
+This repository contains code for the SPIGM 2024 submission "Benchmarking Uncertainty Disentanglement: Specialized Uncertainties for Specialized Tasks" and also serves as a standalone benchmark suite for future methods.

-The `bud` repository extends the [PyTorch Image Models](https://github.com/huggingface/pytorch-image-models/) (`timm`) code base with
+This repository extends the [PyTorch Image Models](https://github.com/huggingface/pytorch-image-models/) (`timm`) code base with
 - implementations of various uncertainty quantification methods as convenient wrapper classes ... (`bud.wrappers`)
 - ... and corresponding loss functions (`bud.losses`)
 - an extended training loop that supports these methods out of the box (`train.py`)